Kittyhacker101-Software/KatWeb/README.md

 <img src="https://kittyhacker101.tk/KatWeb.png" alt="KatWeb - A modern and lightweight webserver designed for the modern web."></img>

 ## Getting KatWeb
-You can download a packaged release of KatWeb from the [releases page](https://github.com/kittyhacker101/KatWeb/releases). **WARNING: KatWeb has reached the end of it's effective lifespan, and will only receive critical security patches if major security flaws are discovered.
-It is effectively discontinued, and should not be used in development or production environments.** Consider using [KatWebX](https://github.com/kittyhacker101/KatWebX) instead.
+You can download a packaged release of KatWeb from the [releases page](https://github.com/kittyhacker101/KatWeb/releases). **WARNING: KatWeb has reached the end of it's lifespan, and will no longer receive updates of any kind.
+It should not be used in development or production environments.** Consider using [KatWebX](https://github.com/kittyhacker101/KatWebX) instead.

 ### Linux Packages
 - Arch Linux users can install the [katweb](https://aur.archlinux.org/packages/katweb/) AUR package.